johnwcowan/r7rs-work/FuturesCowan.md

 future.
 It is not possible to read or write a future-specific variable from outside the future.

+## Blocking I/O

+When a thread, including the main program, invokes a blocking I/O operation, the implementation must ensure that only the calling thread is blocked and that all other threads continue to run.

 ## Procedures

 `(current-future)`

 Returns the future object which represents the currently running future.
-When called from the main program (not in any future), a special object called the *primordial object* is returned instead.
+When called from the main program (not in any future), a unique object called the *primordial object* is returned instead.
 Unless otherwise noted, the procedures of this SRFI are inapplicable to the primordial object.